 30 minutes can feel like a long time for students.
 Especially online students.
-About mid-lesson I like to take a two to four-minute break and play a game.
+About mid-lesson, I like to take a two to four-minute break and play a game.
 These games are great because you don’t need any additional materials.
 You can play them anytime!
 These games work well in person too.

 I want these games to be fun and I also want them to build my student’s musicianship.
 Here are 12 games you can play instantly online without any special materials or downloads.

 1 – Name that tune.
 Roll a die or choose a number (two through six) play the notes from a song or piece the student knows and see if he can guess the song.
-Take turns with your student guessing and playing.
+Take turns with your students guessing and playing.

 2 – Major or minor.
 Play a passage in a major or minor key and see if your student can tell the difference.